 If you wish to see which network comes out on top between these two, you might want to check out our extensive EE vs Three comparison.

 This is where Three is leading the market.
-The network operator has the fastest average 5G download speeds with 201Mbps (as per OOKLA’s October 2020 speed test results) and they also have the most 5G spectrum (140MHz) in the country.
+The network operator has the fastest average 5G download speeds with 201Mbps (as per OOKLA’s speed test results) and they also have the most 5G spectrum (140MHz) in the country.
 If you’re wondering, Vodafone has 50MHz and EE & O2 both have 40MHz available for 5G.
+However, Open Signal’s speed tests are more recent and the independent testing body says Three has the third fastest 5G speeds in the UK, but there is a catch.
+Three also has the most 5G users in the country, so their service is working harder than others.

 Another great thing about the network’s 5G service is it’s completely free, even for traditional pay as you go customers.
 In order to enjoy superfast 5G data speeds, you’ll need a 5G ready handset and also be in an area with Three’s 5G coverage.
 Make sure to read our Three Review to learn more about the network’s 5G SIM Only deals.
 You can also check out Three’s 5G Mobile Broadband or Home Broadband offers, if you’re looking for a replacement for your fixed broadband.